Voice of the Customer (VOC)

 Identify the Customer

 Total Quality is built around the customer.
 Everything starts and ends with customers.
 They define quality and ‘set expectations.
 They rightfully expect performance, reliability, competitive prices, on-time delivery, service, and clear and accurate transaction processing.
 At times, the customer of the project may not be as evident as initially thought.
 The receiver of the next operation, an internal department, could be thought of as a customer.
 The external customer of a process could be the purchaser.
 But yet, if the purchaser is a distributor, then they may not really be the true customer.
 The primary customer of the process will or should have the highest impact on the process.
 The primary customer is of utmost importance to the process.
 The sorting out of the primary customer may take some discussion on the team’s part.
 The question of “Who is the customer?” may bring out discoveries of “Which customers make us money?”.
 That is, are there certain customers that make up the bulk of company revenues?
 Is there a small proportion of customers that simulate the Pareto law?
-The case being that 80% of the revenues come from 20% of the customers, or that 80% of the net profit comes from 20% of the customers.
+The case is that 80% of the revenues come from 20% of the customers, or that 80% of the net profit comes from 20% of the customers.
 External customers are the most important part of any business.
 If one can identify them and understand their requirements, we can design products (goods and services) that they will want to buy.
 Every business has many potential customers, and each customer has their own decision criteria.
 They attempt to weigh the overall value of goods and services by considering cost, quality, features, and availability factors (CQFA).
-Businesses compete for customers on this CQFA value grid, and must excel in at least one category in order to succeed.
+Businesses compete for customers on this CQFA value grid and must excel in at least one category in order to succeed.
 Any flaw with customer data would be like “getting information from the wrong customers.”
 Companies are eager to sell products.
 Products are initially designed for a particular market segment, yet anyone can usually obtain the product.
 Those products sold to that “undersigned” market segment will not receive the best product for their needs.
-Therefore, customer satisfaction surveys‘ may result in information that reflects the thoughts of a market segment for which the product was not intended.
+Therefore, customer satisfaction surveys may result in information that reflects the thoughts of a market segment for which the product was not intended.
 The largest portion of unhappy customers may come from the unintended end user.
 The company will then react to the bad data.
 Fingers will be pointed in the wrong direction.
 Even worse, the organization may fix the wrong problem.

 Customers can constitute: